Competition Designed to Raise Sun Safety Awareness

 - a quiz that helps students identify their skin type (and inherent susceptibility to sun damage) according to the Fitzpatrick scale, and then matches them with a recognizable celebrity.

-Sun Smart U can be taught in one or two class periods and is available as a PowerPoint presentation, as well as in interactive whiteboard formats SMART and Promethean.
-Materials are downloadable, printable and projectable so that teachers can adapt the curriculum to best suit each classroom’s needs.
-All lesson plans and supplemental materials are available for free download on the Foundation’s website, www.skincancer.org/education.
-Interactive Whiteboard elements have been designed and provided as a generous gift from Saferock Education.
+Materials for “Rays Awareness” are downloadable, printable and projectable so that teachers can adapt the curriculum to best suit each classroom’s needs.
+The interactive whiteboard elements have been designed and provided as a generous gift from Saferock Education.

 Sun Smart U was medically reviewed by Skin Cancer Foundation Medical Council Member Jessica J. Krant, MD, MPH, Founder of Art of Dermatology in Manhattan and Assistant Clinical Professor of Dermatology at SUNY Downstate Medical Center, NYC.

 - Dusza S, Halpern A, Satagopan J, Oliveria S, Weinstock M, Scope A, et al. Prospective study of sunburn and sun behavior patterns during adolescence.
 Pediatrics 2012; 129:309-317.